All Episodes

 But this now we're going to stack the court and the filibuster, impeach the president, impeach Bill Barr.

-Listen, since July 5th, 2016, when Christopher Steele, a foreigner, walked into the FBI office in London and presented a Hillary Clinton-funded paid-for dossier that included Russian disinformation.
+Listen, since July 5th, 2016, when Christopher Steele, a foreigner, walked into the FBI office in London and presented a Hillary Clinton-funded paid-forward dossier that included Russian disinformation.

-The Democrats have tried to use extraordinary extra-legal uh efforts to thwart this president, both heading into the election than after his um uh uh inauguration, they have taken every possible step outside the normal bounds of Washington, um the way that we have normally operated to try to thwart this president.
+The Democrats have tried to use extraordinary extra-legal efforts to thwart this president, both heading into the election, then after his inauguration, they have taken every possible step outside the normal bounds of Washington, the ways that we have normally operated to try to thwart this president.

-So it doesn't surprise me that at the end of his first term heading into election, they would still be throwing ideas like another impeachment or stacking the court because that's been their or have more violent riots, which we saw all through the summer.
+So it doesn't surprise me that at the end of his first term, heading into election, they would still be throwing ideas like another impeachment or stacking the court because that's been there or more violent riots, which we saw all through the summer.

 The truth of the matter is every time the Democrats take those actions or threaten those actions, they only move the electorate closer to Donald Trump.